- Socastee High School

 A copy of the student’s valid driver’s license is required in order to obtain a decal.

 The following regulations apply to driving and parking on campus.
-Please review, sign and return the form to receive a parking decal.
+Please review, sign and return the form along with the $20 parking fee to receive a parking decal.
 Parent signature implies responsibility for insurance, adherence to rules, student behavior and damage to vehicle/property.
 STUDENTS are encouraged to lock vehicles.
 Socastee High is not responsible for lost or stolen items.

 - ALL school rules apply in vehicles and parking lots.